-Woolton Village is a hidden gem of Liverpool’s leafy suburbs.
-The scenic area is only a short distance from iconic Beatles landmark Strawberry Fields.
-Not forgetting, the historic village has a special Beatles connection of its very own.
+Woolton Village is a true hidden gem, nestled in the leafy suburbs of Liverpool.
+The historic village is only a short walk from iconic Beatles landmark Strawberry Fields, but has a special Beatles connection of its very own…

 Had it not been for St Peter’s Church Fete on July 6th 1957, the Fab Four may never have been born.
 It was at Woolton’s humble village fete that a young John Lennon met Paul McCartney.
 And the rest was history!

 Best-loved for cosy cafes and bustling bars and restaurants, Woolton Village is also home to the last independent cinema in the city.
-Perfect for a day out with family, a romantic date night or atmospheric night out, make sure you don’t miss out on a visit to this treasured spot in Liverpool.
+Perfect for a day out with family, romantic date or night out with friends, take a read and discover the best spots in Woolton Village.

 Entertainment in Woolton Village